BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Iron Shield** `ACTIVE`

-A [shield][Shield] that provides +3 Defence to this model rather than the usual +1.
-Also, this model suffers a -1 penalty to their Duel rolls, unless they are Supported by a model with a Foe [Spear].
+This is a [shield][Shield] that provides a bonus of +3 to a model's Defence rather than the usual +1.
+Additionally, a model carrying an Iron Shield suffers a -1 penalty to their Duel Rolls, unless they are Supported by a model with a Foe [Spear].

 ---